To Enlarge Images – Right Click Image then Open in a New Tab.

 at the Blue Lake in Southern Russia.

-Because they can not Dive like Ducks, they need their Long Necks.
+Because they can not Dive like Ducks, Swans need their Long Necks.

 Photographer, Victor Lyagushkin’s Eye-Popping Underwater